Reciprocal Helping and the Strength of Community

 At the individual level, reciprocal altruism satisfies deep psychological needs.
 People want to feel useful; they also want to feel supported.
 Both needs are met when reciprocity is active.
 To give is to affirm one’s capacity; to receive is to affirm one’s worth.
 This dual affirmation counters loneliness and isolation, problems that erode many communities in the modern age.

 Moreover, reciprocal altruism reduces fear.
 When people know their neighbors will help in times of need, anxiety decreases.
 When they know their own contributions matter, apathy diminishes.
-A neighborhood built on reciprocity is not simply functional; it is emotionally stable.
+While humans are adept at reciprocal altruism, some animals are unable to develop such behaviors due to cognitive limitations—for example, pigeons often fail to cooperate in game theoretic scenarios because of a short-term bias.

 Lessons for Modern Communities